thradams/thradams.github.io/clang.md

    try (init-statement condition; defer-expression);
 ```

-try is like an if statement but it creates an imaginary compound-statement
+try is like an if-statement but it creates an compound-statement
-that is automatically closed at the end of scope.
+( without explicitly opening { ) that extends to the end of scope and it
+is automatically closed. (the } is not visible)

 When defer-expression exists it is executed if the condition is true
-before closing the imaginary compound-statement.
+before closing compound-statement.

 The motivation is to avoid the indentation created by 'if' or the mess
 of many closing curly braces.